RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 Press OK.
 A confirmation window will display to create directory trunk.
 Select Yes.
 Press OK.
 In Windows Explorer, the trunk directory will be displayed with a green icon, indicating that it is a working copy with no changes to commit.

 ### Install the JDBC Driver ###
-Download the Oracle JDBC driver here: [[http://www.oracle.com/technology/software/tech/java/sqlj_jdbc/index.html]] Click on the link for 10g  Release 2 drivers, and choose ''ojdbc14.jar''.
+Download the Oracle JDBC driver here: [Redmond Path](http://www.oracle.com/technology/software/tech/java/sqlj_jdbc/index.html]]
+Click on the link for 10g  Release 2 drivers, and choose ''ojdbc14.jar''.

 Save the jar in directory: ''D:\projects\lbdemo''.